Maxx Payne: World Wrestling Federation (1995)

 The morning after he was released by WCW, Peterson was contacted by wrestler Rick Rude, who convinced WWF owner Vince McMahon to hire him.
-Renamed Man Mountain Rock in honor of early-20th century wrestler Man Mountain Dean, his WWF character was considerably more upbeat and less gritty than the popular Maxx Payne character, and did not achieve the same success.
+Renamed Man Mountain Rock in honor of early-20th century wrestler Man Mountain Dean, his WWF character was considerably more upbeat and less gritty than the popular Maxx Payne character and did not achieve the same success.
 Debuting in February 1995 on an episode of WWF Superstars of Wrestling, Man Mountain Rock played a large electric guitar shaped like the WWF logo.
-He would come to the ring during a commercial, with the arena going pitch black and ring announcer Manny Garcia saying "Ladies and Gentleman, Man Mountain Rock!"
-He would then play his "axe" (electric guitar) while pyro went off.
-He would frequently state, "If it's too loud, then you're too old!"
-Vince McMahon, then a commentator, would often comment that Rock "rocked the house".
+He frequently stated, "If it's too loud, then you're too old!"
 In the latter part of his WWF tenure, his music incurred the wrath of veteran Bob Backlund, then playing the part of a cantankerous heel crusading against the younger generation, who objected to the music Man Mountain Rock was playing.
+Backlund smashing Man Mountain Rock's guitar led to a feud, with both trading victories back and forth on house shows, but Man Mountain Rock was released before they could wrestle on television.
 Man Mountain Rock had suffered several injuries during his amateur career, and had hoped to secure a backstage position with WCW.
 When he moved to the WWF, he asked to be made an announcer, but his request was denied.
 His career in the WWF met with several disruptions, including a serious hernia, an addiction to pain pills and downers and a marijuana habit, which ultimately led to his release in October 1995.

 While working for the WWF, Peterson filmed several hours of behind-the-scenes footage with a video camera which he often carried and claimed that he would release a documentary called The Thing that Should Not Be or The Real Maxx Payne based on the footage, but never did.
 The footage reportedly contained scenes showing substance abuse and solicitation.

-Later Career (1995-2003)
+Later career (1995–2003)

 After WWF, Payne returned to CWA (Germany) as Buffalo Peterson.